-- (3) A Registrant Firm is not eligible to apply for the reduction, deferral, or refund of fees or special assessments, except in accordance with subsection (2). - (4) The Board may waive payment of all or part of a fee, either annually or on a permanent basis, including the annual fee and special assessments, for an individual Registrant who demonstrates exemplary service to EGBC in the role of Board Chair and who the Board accordingly wishes to honour.
+(3) A Registrant Firm is not eligible to apply for the reduction, deferral, or refund of fees or special assessments, except in accordance with subsection (2).

 6.8 Failure to Pay Fees

 - (1) An individual Registrant who fails to pay the full amount of an applicable annual fee or special assessment pursuant to section 6.4(1) of the Bylaws [Annual Fees] or section 6.5(1) of the Bylaws [Special Assessments] must send to EGBC the full amount of the applicable annual fee or special assessment and the applicable late fee specified in Schedule C of the Bylaws, by 11:59 PM (Pacific Time) on January 31 of the following year. - (2) If a Registrant fails to pay a required - (a) registration fee pursuant to section 6.2(1) of the Bylaws [Registrant Fees], - (b) designation fee pursuant to section 6.2(2) of the Bylaws [Registrant Fees], - (c) for an individual Registrant, a prorated annual fee pursuant to section 6.4(5) of the Bylaws [Annual Fees], or - (d) annual fee, special assessment, or late fee pursuant to section 6.8(1) of the Bylaws [Failure to Pay Fees], the Registrar must cancel the Registrant's registration, or if the Registrant is a Trainee, the Trainee's enrolment, or if the Registrant is a Registrant Firm, the Registrant Firm's registration and Permit to Practice.